Life Safety Code

 Current Construction & Fire Codes and Guidelines

-Federal: The Life Safety Code is a source for strategies to protect people based on building construction, protection, and occupancy features that minimize the effects of fire and related hazards.
+The Life Safety Code (LSC) is a source for strategies to protect people based on building construction, protection, and occupancy features that minimize the effects of fire and related hazards.
 The publication contains various types of occupancies, covering both new and existing constructions.
-Center for Medicare and Medicaid Services (CMS) uses the NFPA 101: The Life Safety Code (2000 edition) for inspections on healthcare occupancies.
+CMS currently uses the 2012 NFPA 101 Life Safety Code and the 2012 NFPA 99 Health Care Facilities Code (except chapters 7, 8, 12 and 13).

 State: Physical plant statutes can be located under 7 AAC 12.900.
 Specifically, 7 AAC 12.900(b)(1) states approved facilities are to follow the Guidelines for Design and Construction of Hospital and Health Care Facilities, American Institute of Architects, 2001 edition.